Aloe 'Minnie Belle' (Minnie Belle Aloe)

 Care and Cultivation:

-• Bright, indirect light to filtered sun with good airflow
+• Bright, indirect light or filtered sun with good airflow

 • Well-draining cactus or succulent soil amended with perlite or pumice

-• • Excess moisture in cold conditions can cause rot
+• Excess moisture in cold conditions may lead to rot

 Winter Dormancy and Seasonal Health:

-• • Keep soil dry during dormancy to prevent rot
+• Keep soil relatively dry during cooler periods

-• • Resume watering in spring when active growth returns
+• Resume regular watering in spring as active growth returns

-• • Dry, bright winter conditions support long-term plant health
+• Dry, bright winter conditions help maintain long-term plant health

 Botanical Name: Aloe ‘Minnie Belle’